Operator SVD with Neural Networks via Nested Low-Rank Approximation: Related Work

-In our experiment, we used this variant instead of the original~\eqref{eq:neuralef}, as we found that the original NeuralEF performs much worse than its variant.
-In the current manuscript, we show that NeuralSVD can even outperform the improved version of NeuralEF.
+Both variants are implemented in our codebase.
+In our experiment, we used the first variant instead of the original~\eqref{eq:neuralef}, as we found that the original NeuralEF performs much worse than the variant.
+In the current manuscript, therefore, we show that NeuralSVD can even outperform the improved version of NeuralEF.